jack-webb/discord-starbot/README.md

 #### Requirements and setup
 _Requires Python 3.5.3 or later, Pipenv, and Postgresql_
 1. Install dependencies with `pipenv install`
-2. Copy `config.example.py` to `config.py` and add your bot token and database details.
+2. Copy `config.example.py` to `config.py` and add your bot token.
+3. Create an empty SQLite database called `stars.db`
-3. Run with `pipenv run python -m main`
+4. Run with `pipenv run python -m main`